 Plasma is the pale-yellow liquid part of your blood that holds all of the blood cells.
-It makes up about 55% of your total blood volume.
+It makes up about 55% of your total blood.

-Plasma transports water, nutrients, minerals, medications, and hormones (throughout your body), and carries waste products to your kidneys for removal from your body.
-It is made up of water, protein, lipids (fats), and hormones.
+Plasma transports water, nutrients, minerals, medications, and hormones throughout your body.
+It also carries waste products to your kidneys.
+Your kidneys then filter out the waste from your blood.
+Plasma made up of water, protein, lipids (fats), and hormones.